fjarri/publicfields/README.rst

 Sources for my website.
-Powered by Hyde static template generator.
+Powered by Hyde, the static template generator.